makersacademy/news-summary-challenge/PROCESS.md

 - [X] Display test content on the same page
 - [X] Delete all other content
 - [X] Bring back all other content
+- [x] Test showing different content with arrays/hashes & id

 Connected
-- [ ] Display content of the article
+- [ ] Display summary  of the article

 ---